Bondsman: Understanding the Different Classifications and Their Purposes

 What are the Different Classifications of Bail Bondsmen?

 There are three types or classifications of bondsmen: surety bail bondsmen, federal bondsmen, and immigration bondsmen.
-Each is distinguished by the types of cases they are able to facilitate based on the crimes committed and the financial risk involved.
+Each is distinguished by the types of cases they can facilitate based on the crimes committed and the financial risk involved.

 Surety Bail Bondsman

-The surety bail bondsman is the most common type and is sometimes called a general bondsman.
-This type of bondsman is licensed to work at the state level to manage bail bonds for defendants accused of a variety of crimes, from driving citations to capital murder.
+The surety bail bondsman is the most common type, sometimes called a general bondsman.
+This type of bondsman is licensed to work at the state level to manage bail bonds for defendants accused of various crimes, from driving citations to capital murder.

 State legislatures and jurisdictions determine how a surety bondsman operates.
 For instance, if a defendant jumps bail in Utah, the bond agent has a 6-month grace period to respond and bring the defendant back to court before the court forfeits the bond.